evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 The React/Next.js ecosystem is spinning out of control in magic and complexity.
-The stack has failed to stay focused and simple, and it's my belief that that software stacks that are too complex and magical must eventually fail, because as sensibilities around software design change they will be unable to adapt to those changes without cannibalizing their existing userbase.
+The stack has failed to stay focused and simple, and it's my belief that software stacks that are too complex and magical must eventually fail, because as sensibilities around software design change they will be unable to adapt to those changes without cannibalizing their existing userbase.